CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * Warehousing,
 * Handing out regulations and
 * Maintenance contracts, maintenance intervals.
 In order to prevent the misuse of data, the deletion or destruction of resources must be regulated.
-In particular, the handling of waste paper is to be regulated.
+In particular, the handling of waste paper must be regulated.
 There must be appropriate disposal options for consumer goods with higher protection requirements, eg. B. so-called shredders or shredders for paper.
-Everything else is described in the module CON.6 Deleting and Destroying.
+Everything else is described in the block CON.6 Deleting and Destroying.

 #### ORP.1.M9 Proper Disposal of Protected Equipment [Employees, Information Security Officer (ISB)]